jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 Like your submission, your grade is split into two parts.

 1. Reproducibility Package (50 points):
     a.
-Instruction and automation to run simulations for different section and dump statistics (10 points)
+Instruction and automation to run simulations for different sections and dump statistics (10 points)
         - Instructions (5 points)
         - Automation (5 points)
     b. configuration script(s) (40 points)